On Learning Mandarin Chinese...

 What is the cost of the trip?

-The Kirk Scholarship covers 4 credits of tuition for the summer immersion abroad experience.
-Students are responsible for contributing to the expenses of the travel.
+The Kirk Scholarship covers 1 credit of tuition for the summer immersion abroad experience.
+Students are responsible for contributing to some of the expenses of the travel.
 In China, students are responsible for independent transportation during free time, as well as for some meals, tips, and souvenirs.

 How can the program fit into my degree?

-Three semesters of Chinese credits can count toward your Bachelor of Arts foreign language requirement or any of the first four semesters can count toward the Core Curriculum under College Core B Foreign Languages.
+Two semesters of Chinese credits can count toward your Bachelor of Arts foreign language requirement or any of the first four semesters can count toward the Core Curriculum under College Core B Foreign Languages.
 Many students complete their Mandarin Chinese Minor and/or International Studies Minor!
-For more information about the Chinese minor, please contact Dr. Philip Sweet, Chair of the Foreign Language Department at 831-5120, for more information.
+For more information about the Chinese minor, please contact Dr. I-Ping Fu, Chair of the Foreign Language Department at 831-5120 or email@example.com .